Skip to main content

 API hacking lab setup

 Follow the commands to install and configure API hacking lab: 1.
 Install kali linux and update all the packages. apt update -y apt upgrade -y or apt dist-upgrade -y or apt full-upgrade -y If you face any problem regarding update, install cloud flare warp in the host machine, then again start updating packages in your kali vm.
 2. Install and configure burpsuite professional.
-Open burpsuite and go to Extender tab.
+After that open burpsuite and go to Extensions tab.
 Click on BAppStore.
 Search for Autorize extension, It will help us to automate authorization testing.
-Click on Download Jython.
-From Jython website click on Jython standalone and save it.
-Go to Extender > Options and under python environment select the jython jar file that you just downloaded.
+Click on Download Jython from the right side.
+From Jython website click on Jython standalone JAR and save it.
+Go to Extensios > Extensions settings > under Core extension settings find out Python environment on the right pane.
+Select the jython jar file that you just downloaded.
 Now again go to BAppStore and re-search for Autorize extension.
 You will see Install option this time after selecting Autorize extension.
 Install it.
-You will see all the installed extensions under Extender > Extensions tab.
-3. Install foxy proxy to prox...
+You ...